MRdep/DiffusionLex/README.md

 ## Overview

-The ISMRM Open Science Initiative for Perfusion Imaging (OSIPI) began developing lexicon for perfusion MRI.
+The ISMRM Open Science Initiative for Perfusion Imaging (OSIPI) began developing a lexicon for perfusion MRI.
 This is the beginnings of an extension to diffusion MRI.

 ## Repository contents
 The repo is in development but currently contains: